frederic-perez/Ada-Byron-code-book/README.md

 - http://scottmeyers.blogspot.co.at/2013/01/effective-c11-content-and-status.html
 - http://blog.feabhas.com/2014/03/demystifying-c-lambdas/

+### Quality code

+We strive to maintain a certain quality on the code by taking advantage of some tools:
+- Cppcheck - A tool for static C/C++ code analysis.
+Being myself a fan of portable apps, I particularly use the version from [PortableApps.com](http://portableapps.com/apps/development/cppcheck-portable).
+- "Analyze > Run Code Analysis on Only Ada-Byron-code-book" on Microsoft Windows 8.1: Visual Studio 12 2013 Win64

+### Commits

 When committing changes, we use common prefixes--see for example a [list of ITK changes](http://kitware.com/blog/home/post/881).
 From an [Slicer entry](https://www.slicer.org/slicerWiki/index.php/Documentation/4.1/Developers/Style_Guide#Commit_message_prefix):

 | Prefix | What          |